mwang87/q2_metabolomics/README.md

 ### MZmine2 Export

 MZmine2 is used to find features in the data and calculate the area under the curve.
-A detailed tutorial for feature finding with MZmine2 can be found [here] (https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking/).
+A detailed tutorial for feature finding with MZmine2 can be found [here](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking/).

 Upon finding all features according to the tutorial above, perform the following steps to export the features and their respective quantifications to be compatible with this Qiime2 plugin.